What to eat in Alentejo? 18 typical dishes in Alentejo

 Alentejano chickpeas stew (Cozido de Grão)

 This dish is made with various vegetables, but it’s the chickpeas that stand out.
 It takes potatoes, carrots, green beans, pumpkin, onion, and garlic.
 Pork and sausages (farinheira and chorizo) cannot be missed, but some people include lamb.
 To make this dish, you need to cook the beans and meat – some cooks make them separately, others together.
-Then cook the vegetables in the broth of meats and sausages, and to add flavor, include a sprig of mint.
+Then, cook the vegetables in the broth of meats and sausages, and to add flavor, include a sprig of mint.
 It’s simply divine; it’s comfort food in Alentejo style.

 best dishes of Alentejo cuisine